physikerwelt/svgtex/README.md

 * svg: creates and svg image (turned on by default)
 * img: creates a img element with dimension information about the svg image
 * png: creates png images using java
-* speakText: creates speech output using speech rule engine
+* speech: creates speech output using speech rule engine
 * texvcinfo: displays information regarding the texvc input (experimental)

 ## Performance